Ishra18-hub/Solar-Desalination-ML/README.md

 # Solar-Desalination-ML
 Project 1: "ML project for predicting freshwater yield in solar desalination systems using Final Year Design Project data"

+## About My FINAL YEAR DESIGHN PROJECT
+This project is an extension of my Final Year Design Project (FYDP) titled "Solar Powered Water Desalination Using Evaporation Technique."
+This project focused on designing a solar-powered desalination system that uses a parabolic solar collector, spray-assisted evaporation, and fan-driven condensation to produce freshwater from saline water.
+The system achieved 32.35% thermal efficiency.
+This ML project uses the experimental data from the FYDP to predict freshwater yield using operating parameters (temperature, air flow, solar irradiance, etc.).

 # September Progress
 - [x] python basics